zorazeng/learn-en/docs/Micro_bit_Tinker_Kit_Case_08_Motion_Detector.md

 Now save these code into your micro:bit and have a try!
 Succeed!
-You now have your very own Micro:bit motion detector!
+You now have your very own micro:bit motion detector!